fsharp/fslang-design/RFCs/FS-1021-value-task-interop.md

 # Motivation
 [motivation]: #motivation

-When the Roslyn feature is shipped, we anticipate a lot of code getting updates to use `ValueTask<T>` for peformance benefits.
+When the Roslyn feature is shipped, we anticipate a lot of code getting updates to use `ValueTask<T>` for performance benefits.
 Adding the ability to await and start ValueTasks from an async workflow fills a hole in interop scenarios.

 # Detailed design